Dumbbell Back Workout at Home (No Bench Required)

 Long sitting can affect the mobility of your upper back and weaken the back muscles.
 That’s why it’s important to exercise and strengthen your back muscles.
 This back workout with a dumbbell will help you do that.

-You can pack on serious back muscle and strength with just a pair of dumbbells by building around row-focused moves and heavy farmer’s carries.
+Let’s build serious back muscle and strength with just a pair of dumbbells.

 Back Muscles (Anatomy)

-Your back is made up of three groups of muscles.
-They are Superficial Muscles, Intermediate Muscles, Intrinsic Muscles.
+Your backย comprises three groups of muscles: Superficial Muscles, Intermediate Muscles, and Intrinsic Muscles.

-Superficial Muscles, are closer to the surface of the skin and make up the upper and lower back muscles.
+Superficial Muscles are closer to the skin’s surface and comprise the upper and lower back muscles.
 Includes:

-• Latissimus dorsi (lats): Commonly referred to as the “lats,” large muscles that extend from the middle and lower back to the armpits
+• Latissimus dorsi (lats): large muscles that extend from the middle and lower back to the armpits

 • Rhomboids: Located between the shoulder blades.
 They run from the medial border of the scapula (shoulder blade) to the spine.

-• Trapezius (traps)Large, triangular muscle that extends from the base of the skull down to the mid-back.
+• Trapezius (traps)Large, triangular muscle extending from the skull’s base to the mid-back.

 • Levator scapulae: Located on the side and back of the neck.
 It runs from the upper cervical vertebrae to the upper border of the scapula (shoulder blade)

-The back workout at home with a dumbbell is divided into dumbbell rowing exercises, Deadlift, Dumbbell pullover exercises, and low-back exercises.
+The back workout at home with a dumbbell is divided into dumbbell rowing exercises, Deadlifts, Dumbbell pullovers, and low-back exercises.

-Adding dumbbell exercises into your routine will help you build back muscle and strength, as well as helping you build thickness in between your shoulder blades and upper back.
+Adding dumbbell exercises into your routine will help you build back muscle and strength, as well as help you build thickness in between your shoulder blades and upper back.

 1. One-Arm Dumbbell Row